Instant Pot Yogurt Master Recipe (Raw or Pasteurized Milk)

 How many times can you use homemade yogurt as a starter?

-Indefinately, as long as your batches of yogurt are coming out to your linking, you can keep using it to culture the next batch.
+Indefinitely, as long as your batches of yogurt are coming out to your liking, you can keep using it to culture the next batch.

 What is the best starter for homemade yogurt?